-- 22.1 Certificates, Diplomas, and Degrees for awards approved by Senate shall be issued after being conferred at the official graduation ceremonies, for candidates who complete the clearance process. - 22.2 Transcripts for all university awards may be issued by the office of DVC Academic upon request, as soon as the results have been approved by Senate.

-- 22.3 Fees for the printing and collection of transcripts shall be set by Senate and announced from time to time. - 22.3 Replacement of certificate may be done subject to approval by the Chairman of Senate, after the relevant replacement fees have been paid.
+- 22.1 Certificates, Diplomas, and Degrees for awards approved by Senate shall be issued after being approved by Senate, for candidates who complete the clearance process. - 22.2 Transcripts for all university awards may be issued by the office of DVC Academic upon request, as soon as the results have been approved by Senate. - 22.3 Fees for the printing and collection of transcripts and academic certificates shall be set by Senate and announced from time to time. - 22.4 Replacement of certificate may be done subject to approval by the Chairman of Senate, after the relevant replacement fees have been paid.